Parish Council and Commissions

 Volunteer Opportunities include our Sunday Coffee and Donuts and our many SMG events.
 One of the blessings of belonging to such a large and active parish is the opportunity to participate in a variety of events designed to bring us together in faith, fun and the spirit of togetherness!
 Most of these events include opportunities to volunteer to help out in the planning stage or at the event; many events have online volunteer signup!

-Social Justice and Outreach - The purpose of the Social Justice and Outreach Planning Area is to create a plan that will bring forth God’s Kingdom by demonstrating a visible witness of Christ’s love for others by being Christ in the bigger community.
+Social Concerns and Outreach - The purpose of the Social Justice and Outreach Planning Area is to create a plan that will bring forth God’s Kingdom by demonstrating a visible witness of Christ’s love for others by being Christ in the bigger community.
 The plan seeks to call parishioners to trust and serve God, to serve community by ministering to the poor and suffering, bringing hope and Christ to the world.
 We further strive to demonstrate and teach social justice issues, allowing parishioners to live their baptismal call to holiness.

 Volunteer Opportunities include: